datacraft-dsc/DEPs/0/README.md

 - Commercial terms and conditions
 - Restrictions to specific geographies

-Unlike Assets, the state of a Listing is assumed to be mutable, e.g. pricing may chnage over time.
+A marketplace is responsible for maintaining a set of active listings for any assets that are intended for purchase using DEP standardised purchase functionality.
+In general, the set of active Listings is assumed to be mutable, e.g. pricing may change over time.
 Furthermore, it is possible for a single Asset to be listed multiple times (e.g. in different marketplaces, or under different terms).

 ## Marketplace